Questions Most Asked By

 This is a common occurrence in the process of becoming a Correction Officer.
 It is a very competitive process with many excellent candidates.
 If you have not received any communication from our Human Resource office stating that you've been dropped from the application process, then you are still eligible to be hired.
 Please do not contact our office to check on your status, consider this your status.

-Q: What happens if I get an appointment letter?
+Q: What happens if I get an offer of employment?

-If you receive an offer of employment, it is contingent upon you successfully completing a pre-employment physical examination, which includes a drug screening.
-Once you pass the drug screen you are given an official appointment letter with your start date and salary information.
+If you receive a contingent offer of employment, it is contingent upon you successfully completing a COLLECT background screen, pre-employment physical examination, which includes a drug screening.
+Once you pass the drug screen you will receive a formal offer letter in the mail.

 Q: What kind of training will I receive?